shoes for achilles tendonitis

 brooks beast 24

-The Brooks Beast GTS 24 is the men’s version of this motion control shoe, while the women’s equivalent is the Brooks Ariel GTS 24.
-Both models offer identical structural features, including the Extended Progressive Diagonal Rollbar (PDRB), GuideRails support system, and DNA LOFT v3 cushioning.
-The key difference lies in the last shape and fit—Beast is optimized for male foot anatomy, and Ariel is shaped to better accommodate female biomechanics, including a slightly narrower heel and lower instep.
+The Brooks Beast GTS 26 running shoe is the men’s version of Brooks’ most supportive motion control shoe, while the Brooks Ariel GTS 24 running shoe serves as the women’s counterpart.
+Both models share the same core technologies, including DNA LOFT v3 cushioning, the GuideRails® support system, and the Extended Progressive Diagonal Rollbar (PDRB) for maximum stability.
+The primary difference lies in fit and last design—Beast is shaped for male foot anatomy, while Ariel accommodates female biomechanics with a narrower heel and lower instep.

 Specs: